chef/chef/CLA_ARCHIVE.md

-Corporate CLAs
+# Corporate CLAs

+An archive of the signers of Corporate Contributor License Agreements (CCLA).
-The list of Corporate CLAs allowed to contribute to Opscode projects.
-Only contributions from approved employees of these companies are acceptable.
+Approved employees of these companies were permitted to contribute to Chef projects.

+## From the Paper CLA Era (Prior to 2014-06-12)

-Employees get approved by being listed on the schedule A of the Corporate CLA.
+Prior to June 2014, employees were approved by being listed on the schedule A of the Corporate CLA.

 | **Number:** | **Company:**                           | **Date:** |
 |:------------|:---------------------------------------|:----------|